 A popular winter ski destination that is equally stunning in the other seasons.
 The town of Taupo is built on Lake Taupo, which is the largest lake in New Zealand.

+There are plenty of fun things to do and see in Taupo.
 Visit the gushing Huka Falls and the thermal pools at Wairakei Terraces & Thermal Health Spa whilst in town.

 An absolute must-do here is to visit the huge Ngatoroirangi Mine Bay Maori Rock Carvings.
 Stretching several meters above Lake Taupo’s waters on a cliff face, you’ll see carvings by artist Matahi Brightwell.
 It’s super impressive and one of the top attractions on the North Island.